Sustainable operations, sustainable planet

 Operations personnel in Tucson also recently implemented more-sustainable packaging for large tissue diagnostic systems used widely by hospitals and laboratories.

-In just one example, theis using 40% fewer raw materials and weighs less to provide a smaller carbon footprint while being transported.
+In just one example, the redesigned packaging is using 40% fewer raw materials and weighs less to provide a smaller carbon footprint while being transported.

 At Roche Diagnostics, sustainability is a priority.
 From start to finish, our operations emphasise quality, delivery and environmental stewardship.